Your browser is not optimized for viewing this website.

 in Classes by Grade

-Calendar Oct 4, 2023 at 6:30 pm, runs for 24 weeks
+Calendar Jan 27, 2025 at 5:15 pm, runs for 12 weeks

 Location: In person at SPARC

-Spring Tuesday Musical Theatre Studio: Level 1 (Code 111)
+Tuesday Musical Theatre Studio (Code 111)

-with Katrinah and Paul
+with Jana and MalaKai

-Calendar Feb 6, 2024 at 5:15 pm, runs for 12 weeks
+Calendar Jan 28, 2025 at 5 pm, runs for 12 weeks

-Date/Time: Tuesdays (Feb.
-6 to Apr.
-30; no class Apr.
-2) from 5:15PM to 6:15PM
+Date/Time: Tuesdays (January 28 to April 22; no class 4/1) from 5PM to 6:15PM

 Each young person will develop physical and vocal techniques for performance.
 Vocal skills include expression through choral music, using proper breath support, and following basic conducting gestures.
 Physical skills include conveying emotion through movement, building endurance and coordination, and retaining patterns of choreography over time.
 At the end of the session, the youth will perform musical theatre-style songs and dances for a small audience of friends and family.
-The world of musical theatre is deep and wide, and there is a wealth of classic and contemporary material to explore in Musical Theatre Studio.
-Youth who enjoy this class are encouraged to return and learn more from the canon!

 Interested in scholarships?
 Read this page first